 Necktie proportion relates to the necktie’s width and length in regards to a man’s body build and clothing style.
 A large man with large suits and a wide front is going to look best when he balances it with a wider than average tie that is long enough to reach his belt buckle.
 A petite gentleman has the opposite problem and should look for smaller neckties that are not only skinnier width-wise but also shorter in length.
 These special size ties can be found at many online retailers

-For those of us who are close to average in size, proportion can become a problem when we purchase from high-end fashion designers or pick-up vintage pieces from thrift shops.
+For those of us who are close to average in size, proportion can become a problem when we purchase from high-end fashion designers or pick up vintage pieces from thrift shops.
 Average-sized men should try to wear ties ranging in width from 3 to 3.75 inches.
-Anything wider or thinner is best reserved for a man whose size calls for it–otherwise you are drifting into the realm of fashion, not style.
-Here is an example of a skinny tie worn right.
+Anything wider or thinner is best reserved for a man whose size calls for it — otherwise you are drifting into the realm of fashion, not style.

 There is not a perfect answer to which color goes best with any given outfit.
 Two factors that determine the right color for a man include the message he is trying to signal and the color combination that works best with the natural colors of his complexion.